plumed/plumed.github.io/masterclass.md

 In between the two lectures, the participants will have one week to complete the exercises on their own or in groups.
 They will have access to a dedicated [Slack](https://slack.com/) organization, where they will be able to interact with lecturers and with other participants during the entire week.
-The number of participants will be kept low so as to favor interactions.

 __List of Classes__